-- Management Committee for Operating Risks and Control: Receive periodic reports about operating risks and review progress made by the Bank with regard to handling operating risk and other internal controls aspects. - Steering Committee for Management of Operating Risk, Information Security and Cyber Security: A wider forum, consisting of managers of business line, operations and risk control.
-The forum discusses, inter alia, current reports, monitoring of material events and risks, constant monitoring of the handling framework and approval of changes to work processes in order to minimize the inherent operating risk inherent. - Risks Monitoring Forum in operating and business divisions: Forum consisting of unit managers and discusses unique aspects of risk for these divisions, conducts focused monitoring of the risk profile in the divisions, by discussion of failure events, if any, at the division and the outcome of the risk survey conducted at the division or at units operating within the division. - Fraud and Embezzlement Forum: Forum for monitoring and management of fraud and embezzlement risks and for monitoring implementation of the framework for handling such risks at the Bank. - Because operating risk is closely linked to the required internal control framework, the Bank operates an internal controls forum, which is the key component for integration of the different control entities in particular for operating risk, including: information security and cyber, business continuity, accounting and financial reporting, security, compliance, legal risk and in presence of Internal Audit.
+- Steering Committee for Management of Operating Risk, Information Security and Cyber Security: forums headed by the CRO, consisting of senior managers from the business units, operating units and from the risk control functions.
+The forums discuss current reports, monitoring of material events and risks, constant monitoring of the handling framework and approval of changes to work processes in order to minimize the inherent risk. - Risks Monitoring Forum in operating and business divisions: The forum managed by the CRO consists of unit managers and discusses unique aspects of risk for these divisions, conducts focused monitoring of the risk profile in the divisions, by discussion of failure events, if any, at the division and the outcome of the risks survey conducted at the division or at units operating within the division. - Fraud and Embezzlement Forum: Forum for monitoring and management of fraud and embezzlement risks and for monitoring implementation of the framework for handling such risks at the Bank. - Because operating risk is closely linked to the required internal control framework, the Bank operates an internal controls forum, which is the key component for integration of the different control entities in particular for operating risk, including: information security and cyber, business continuity, accounting and financial reporting, security, compliance, legal risk and in presence of Internal Audit.
 This forum operates in conformity with specific procedures, to provide an overview of all the aforementioned internal controls risks.

 For risk management at Bank units, the Bank appointed internal controls trustees.
 The internal controls trustees, most of whom operate in the first line of defense, are responsible for handling operating risk and IT risk at their unit.
 Trustees report any event related to operating risk into a special system created at the Bank - the Operating Risks Portal (PASTEL).
 This system is used by the Bank for analysis and reporting of operating risk by different criteria.
-Trustee reports disseminated to a pre-specified list of managers at the Bank and each event is assigned a severity level, in addition to the event description.
-Currently there are over 150 internal controls trustees working at the Bank, most of them at Bank branches.
-They are in regular contact with the Operating Risk Department at the Bank HQ.
+Trustee reports are disseminated to a pre-specified list of managers at the Bank and each event is assigned a severity level, in addition to the event description.
+There are over 200 internal controls trustees working at the Bank, most of them at Bank branches.
+They are in regular contact with the Operating Risk Department of the Risks Control Division.

-The Bank conducts surveys to identify and map operating risks at various divisions, as a continuous process focused on mapping and assessment of material risk at each unit.
+The Bank conducts surveys to identify and map operating risks at various divisions, as a continuous process focused on mapping and assessment of material risks at each unit.
 The Bank acts to define, where possible, key performance indicators (KPI) in order to form a tighter link between business targets and the level of inherent operating risk, in conformity with the Bank's revised definition as described above.
 The survey results and action items are discussed, as part of self-assessment processes, by specific forums, attended by managers of the surveyed units and representatives from the Risks Control Division.